 Gas, electric, and induction cooktops are all designed to heat your food evenly, and these cooktops offer a variety of features to help you cook more efficiently.
 But which cooktop is best?
 You may decide to go with one of these cooktops, but you’ll want to make sure it’s the right choice for you.

 You probably know what gas is already, but not many people can define it properly.
 Gas is the fuel that is burned by a gas flame in a gas stovetop.
 So, what is the difference between gas and electricity?
 Electric is powered by a battery, so it is not gas.
 Gas is burned by a gas flame on a gas stovetop.
 So, what is the difference between gas and induction?

 Induction is the name for the way your gas stovetop heats up and produces heat.
 Gas is heated by an electric flame on a gas stovetop.
-Gas cooktops are a great choice for everyday cooking, but they can be more difficult to use for more elaborate food preparation.
-Some gas cooktops also have a separate griddle and a high-powered fan, which can make the food preparation process even more confusing.
+Provided that you have looked into buying propane gas, from somewhere like NelsonPropane.com to help heat the stove, gas cooktops are a great choice for everyday cooking, however, it is important to remember that they can be more difficult to use for more elaborate food preparation.
+It’s also worth mentioning that some gas cooktops have a separate griddle and a high-powered fan, which can make the food preparation process even more confusing.